pujanajmera/pycpet/README.md

 conda env create -f CPET_ENV.yml -p PATH_TO_ENVIRONMENT_LOCATION

+If you do not create the environment/this environment file doesn't work for you, you will have to install the required python packages yourself (see CPET_ENV.yml)

 3. In the current directory, do the following (if you are using CPET_ENV, make sure to be in the environment when running this step):